 Following the National Curriculum in England, this is an opportunity for all students to refine the skills that will enable them to attain both academic and personal success.
 This is achieved through a dynamic and challenging curriculum with an emphasis on enquiry and creative problem solving through authentic tasks, and results in students who are not afraid to take risks and are prepared to fail in order to learn.
 The National Curriculum of England does not encourage or prescribe set textbooks.
 Teachers will use a variety of resources from various sources.

 The beginning of the students’ IGCSE journey.
-IGCSEs are external exams taken at the end of Grade 10, set and marked by independent, internationally-recognised bodies.
+IGCSEs are external exams taken at the end of Year 11, set and marked by independent, internationally-recognised bodies.
 Apart from the core subjects, students will be able to opt for certain subjects allowing them to pursue their passions and excel in the chosen areas of study.

 (Classes will begin from September 2016)